anoma/kassandra-service/README.md

 You can build this project in debug mode by setting `SGX_DEBUG=1`, otherwise both C and Rust parts will be built in release mode.

 The project is also `no-std` by default.
 This can be changed by set `BUILD_STD=cargo` or changing the Makefile directly.
 However, we don't recommend this.
+You will also need extra libraries which you can find [here](https://github.com/apache/incubator-teaclave-sgx-sdk/tree/v2.0.0-preview/rustlib).
+Afterward, set the `RUST_TARGET_PATH` environment variable to point to directory holding these files.